soribadiaby/Deep-Learning-liver-segmentation/README.md

 # Liver segmentation project
 <p>Purpose : the objective is to automatically delineate liver on patient scans by computer vision.
 The method used is from the research paper <a href="https://arxiv.org/pdf/1505.04597.pdf">"U-Net: Convolutional Networks for Biomedical
 Image Segmentation"</a></p>
-<p>The code of this project is inspired by that of <a href='https://github.com/jocicmarko/ultrasound-nerve-segmentation'> this repository</a>, a tutorial for a kaggle competition about ultrasound image nerve segmentation.
-In this project we apply the method to the segmentation of liver images as described in this research paper https://arxiv.org/pdf/1702.05970.pdf.
+<p>In this project we apply the method to the segmentation of liver images as described in this research paper https://arxiv.org/pdf/1702.05970.pdf.
  </p>

 ## Data